 Currently the BTL is pursuing research on the intersections between anti-immigrant paramilitary organizations and citizen technoscience, the infrastructure of the gig economy, and electronics and computer manufacturing along the U.S.-Mexico borderlands from the 1960s to the present.
 These projects address a variety of issues that include the creation of a technopolitical regime, the proliferation of a precarious, racialized, and gendered division of labor, the production of toxicity, and the urbanization of the borderlands.

-Chaar López and the Border Tech Lab are currently accepting graduate and undergraduate students.
+Chaar López and the Border Tech Lab continues to accept graduate and undergraduate students.
 If you are interested in joining the BTL, please fill out this survey.

 You can also email Professor Chaar López at ichaar (at) utexas (dot) edu.